ZenGo-X/Bad_randomness_tls_client_handshake_pure_python/readme.md

 # TLS Client Handshake Pure Python implementation #
-This project is mainly used for demonstrating how tls handshake is performed for python programmers.
+This project is mainly used for demonstrating bad randomness impact on the security of tls handshake.
-Do not use this project in any production environment, it is just for education.
+Do not use this project in any production environment.

 # Supports #
 TLSv1.1, TLSv1.2